rjwut/jestify/README.md

 ## Mocking Functions
 > 📗 [Documentation: Mock Functions](https://jestjs.io/docs/en/mock-function-api)

 The module we're testing has another function called `greet()`.
 It invokes a callback function with a greeting for the named person.
 This callback mechanism was very common before `Promise`s became a thing, and are still common in event listening.
 Traditionally, the first argument of a callback function will be any error that may have occurred.
 If no error occurred, the remaining arguments will be any data that the function wants to pass along to the callback.
+The `greet()` function is synchronous; later we'll learn about testing asynchronous functions.

 In order to test that your callback function got invoked as expected, you could write one that would record whether it got invoked and what arguments were passed to it.
 There's no need to do so, however, because Jest has that functionality built in!